USCreditCardGuide/Wings-of-the-Points/README.md

 ## Change Log

+### 2019-06-07

+1. Lufthansa (LH) Miles and More program is no longer a transfer partner of Marriott Bonvoy as of 06/2019.

 ### 2019-05-31
 1. Added Qantas (QF) to AmEx MR as they have a new partnership as of 05/2019.